IvanEmdee/Pizza-Knight/README.md

 # Pizza Knight - Fall 2025

-Pizza Knight is a 2d action platformer game where the player goes around using their pizza making skills to defeat enemies to defend the kingdom.
-If the player fails, the kingdom falls there will be no more pizza left in the world.
+Pizza Knight is a 2d action platformer game where the player goes around using their pizza making skills to defeat the rats to defend the kingdom.
+If the player fails, the kingdom falls and the rats will eat all the pizza.

 This repo contains our work on the two-person game development projects for GameDev.